heykayla/my-writing/explainers/explanation-what-you-need-to-know-about-qr-codes.md

 QR codes consist of the following components that are essential for their functionality:

-* **Quiet Zone**: The blank border surrounding the QR code prevents a QR reader from interpreting anything outside the code.
+* **Quiet Zone**: A blank border that surrounds the QR code to help prevent a QR reader from interpreting anything outside the code.
-* **Finder** **Pattern**: A pattern with three dark squares at the corners of the QR code informs a QR reader that it is viewing a QR code.
+* **Finder** **Pattern**: A pattern with three dark squares at the corners of the QR code that informs the QR reader that it is viewing a QR code.
-* **Alignment Pattern**: A smaller square near the bottom-right corner of the QR code allows the scanning of a QR code in any orientation.
+* **Alignment Pattern**: A smaller square near the bottom-right corner of the QR code that allows the scanning of a QR code in any orientation.
 * **Timing Pattern**: An L-shaped line that helps the QR reader identify the squares, even if the QR code is damaged.
 * **Version Information**: Identifies the version of the QR code to the QR reader and is located at the top right finder pattern.
 * **Data Cells**: Small squares within the QR code that contain encoded information, such as a URL, phone number, or message.